 Say Nice Things

 In a good personal relationship, you’ll want to be that person who puts emphasis on saying nice things.
 Trashing someone, participating in malicious gossip, and starting rumors are not conducive to strong personal relationships.
+Here are some ideas for some nice things to say:

 - Offer a pleasant greeting.